ahvdk/SSNpipe/README.md

 ## SSNpipe v.1.0.0-beta download
 - Download for [Windows](https://github.com/ahvdk/SSNpipe/releases/download/v.1.0-beta/ssnpipe_windows.zip) (Windows 7 or newer).
 - Download for [Mac](https://github.com/ahvdk/SSNpipe/releases/download/v.1.0-beta/ssnpipe_mac.zip) (Mac OS High Sierra, 10.13, or newer).
+  (Please be aware that SSNpipe and all python Tkinter applications are unable to run on MacOS Mojave 10.14.6, due to an unidentified bug in the MacOS system.
+This issue should be patched in the soon to be released MacOS Catalina 10.15, [click here](https://discussions.apple.com/thread/250549297) for more information).
 - Download for [Linux](https://github.com/ahvdk/SSNpipe/releases/download/v.1.0-beta/ssnpipe_unix.tar.gz) (Linux kernel 4.4 or newer).

 ## SSNpipe installation instructions